 1. You’ve had an immersive experience in all the working parts of a business.

-If you’ve grown up in the business, no matter its size, you have probably gained valuable knowledge in many areas, including sales, production, marketing, product research and innovation, customer recruitment and retention, customer service, basic finance, and perhaps even legal some issues (e.g., licensing, leasing).
-Particularly if you started working for the business on weekends as a teenager – and especially if the business is small – you will have the same advantages as other applicants who have worked at startups or small companies.
+Suppose you’ve grown up in the business, no matter its size.
+In that case, you have probably gained valuable knowledge in many areas, including sales, production, marketing, product research and innovation, customer recruitment and retention, customer service, basic finance, and even legal issues (e.g., licensing, leasing).
+If you started working for the business on weekends as a teenager – and especially if the business is small – you will have the same advantages as other applicants who have worked at start-ups or small companies.

-2. You have an owner’s mind-set, not an employee’s mind-set.
+2. You have an owner’s mind-set, not an employee’s.

-As a family member, you have a vested interest in both the ongoing success of the business and its destiny.
-This is true whether you plan to return to it post-MBA or not.
-This personal incentive to see the business thrive and grow might have prompted you to work after hours on projects that you initiated.
+As a family member, you have a vested interest in the business’s ongoing success and destiny, whether or not you plan to return to it post MBA.
+This personal incentive to see the company thrive and grow might have prompted you to work after hours on projects you initiated.
 Additionally, with some level of built-in trust from management, you might have been given more leeway to innovate.
-The potential impact of your contributions will be that much greater, and the lessons learned that much more valuable.
+The potential impact of your contributions will be that much more significant, and the lessons learned will be that much more valuable.

 3. You’ve developed communication skills that enable you to influence people who are senior to you.

-You are most likely much younger than your relatives who own the company, and you might also be considerably younger than some employees who have management responsibilities.
-Therefore, you might have introduced tech-savvy innovations, a social media campaign, or another such idea to tap into a new market.
+You are likely much younger than your relatives who own the company, and you might also be considerably younger than some employees with management responsibilities.
+Therefore, you might have introduced tech-savvy innovations, a social media campaign, or another idea to tap into a new market.
 Sharing how you have gotten “buy-in” from someone with an “old school” mentality is a way to demonstrate your communication skills and savvy.

 4. You have a job when you graduate, if you want it.

-The school won’t need to worry about your employment prospects if you want to return to the family business.
+The business school you attend won’t need to worry about your employment prospects if you want to return to the family business.
 Nevertheless, you will still need to prove that you’ve enjoyed the level of responsibility that you claim.

 Challenges for family business MBA applicants

 The adcom might be skeptical that your dad/mom/uncle/aunt really held your feet to the fire in meeting deadlines or proving yourself on the job.
-Also, the dynamics among relatives who work together can be tricky, and getting letters of recommendation might be a challenge.
+Also, the dynamics among relatives who work together can be tricky, and getting letters of recommendation might be challenging.

 Here are some ways you can address these issues: